 Although not cheap, inpatient treatment provides more comprehensive services than outpatient rehab.The reason for this is that patients can receive monitored care, alongside comprehensive behavioural rehab and counselling from professionals who have the requisite expertise to treat the patient.

-Outpatient therapy focuses on treatment outside the facility.
+Outpatient addiction treatment focuses on treatment outside the facility.
 It requires less commitment than inpatient treatment because the patient can continue the treatment plan without requiring a prolonged period.
 Patients also have opportunities to work in real-life settings and maintain a normal life while receiving treatments.
 The treatment plan is individualized to each indigenous patient’s needs and may include counselling, psychotherapy, and group support.

 Available Organizations Providing Addiction Treatment of the Indigenous People